NullPxl/NullCTF/README.md

 * `>reverse "message"` Reverse a message.

 * `>counteach "message"` Count the occurrences of each character in the supplied message.

-* `>clear amount` Clear the supplied amount of messages in the current channel.

 * `>characters "message"` Count the amount of characters in your message.